BRO3886/BRO3886/README.md

 I'm currently a maintainer and app lead at [@GDGVIT](https://dscv.it/g).
 Previously [@winuall](https://winuall.com) [@oyorooms](https://oyorooms.com). 🌎

 I have a keen interest in solving real-life problems with code.
 I like learning about every aspect of a product.
 From design to development to marketing.
 I like to build things with Flutter, Go, React, and Node.
-I know a bit of Django too. 🚀
+I know a bit of Kotlin and android dev too. 🚀

 ### Goals for 2021 🤓
 * [ ] Learning Kotlin & Android